Combe Martin History

 George Ley also established Combe Martin's Free School on the site of Combe Martin Community Centre in the early 1700s.
 The Ley Educational Charity is still operating with trustees in Combe Martin today.

-Very little is known about George Ley of 1690, who according to Magna Britannica (1822) had a family coat of arms bearing a gold two-headed half eagle, with its wings spread.
+Very little is known about George Ley who according to Magna Britannica (1822) had a family coat of arms bearing a gold two-headed half eagle, with its wings spread.
 His memorial is inside Combe Martin parish church.

 Mentions in the "Calendar of Treasury Books" (1694) and "Magna Britannica" (1882) indicate that George Ley and his family were notable enough to be recorded in significant historical documents.